uktrade/pg-bulk-ingest/docs/api.md

 - `upsert` (optional) - A member of the `Upsert` class, controlling whether an upsert is performed when ingesting data

 - `delete` (optional) - A member of the `Delete` class, controlling if existing rows are to be deleted.

+- `max_rows_per_table_buffer` (optional) - An integer number of rows to buffer in memory per table when ingesting into multiple tables.

 ---